equinor/radix-public-site/public-site/docs/features/index.md

 ## Advanced autoscaling using KEDA

-Support for advanced autoscaling enabled, KeDA triggers.
+Support for advanced autoscaling enabled, KEDA triggers.
 Scaling of pods based on messages in a Azure Service Bus, or based on a CRON Schedule, as well as resource metrics  (CPU/Memory).
 If you are using a non-resource trigger, we also support scaling to 0 replicas!

 [Radix config reference](/radix-config/#horizontalscaling)